noddde

 Next Steps

-• Command Handlers -- Patterns for command handler logic: async handlers, returning multiple events, validation strategies
+• Decide Handlers -- Patterns for decide handler logic: async handlers, returning multiple events, validation strategies

-• State and Events -- Apply handler patterns, immutable state updates, and modeling rejection events
+• State and Events -- Evolve handler patterns, immutable state updates, and modeling rejection events

 • Routing and Dispatch -- How targetAggregateId routes commands to the right aggregate instance